Continuing Education Activity

 Treatment / Management

-HELLP syndrome should be differentiated from other disorders of pregnancy with similar features:
+HELLP syndrome should be differentiated from other disorders of pregnancy with similar features.
+The following are some of the important differentials:

-Patients with HELLP syndrome have a 19%-27% risk of developing HELLP syndrome in subsequent pregnancies.
-Class 1 HELLP syndrome has the highest recurrence rate.
+Patients with HELLP syndrome have a 19% to 27% risk of developing HELLP syndrome in subsequent pregnancies.
 Recurrent cases occur in the latter part of the gestation period and are less severe after two episodes.

 HELLP syndrome is a life-threatening condition with high maternal and infant mortality rates.
 Maternal complications include: